GTreasury Logo

 3 Types of Hedging: Which Hedge Strategy is Right for You?

-A hedge program is most effective when it aligns with the way your company evaluates financial performance.
+A hedge accounting program is most effective when it aligns with how your company evaluates financial performance.
 In this blog, we provide an overview of three different hedge strategy types that companies often turn to.

-To mitigate foreign currency risk, treasury will develop hedge strategies that deliver margin protection and minimize foreign currency gains and losses below the line.
+To mitigate foreign currency risk, treasury teams develop hedge accounting strategies that deliver margin protection and minimize foreign currency gains and losses below the line.
 At a high level, there are three hedge strategy types that companies deploy:

 1. Budget hedge to lock in a budget rate